sebw/ulauncher-shaarli/README.md

-# Shaarli Bookmark Search
+# Shaarli Bookmarks Search

-Search in your bookmarks stored in Shaarli.
+Search your bookmarks stored in Shaarli.

 ## Requirements

 `pip install shaarli-client`

+## Limitations

+For now, search is only tag based.

 ## Demo